neondatabase/website/content/docs/reference/technical-preview-free-tier.md

 The Technical Preview Free Tier has the following limits:

-- Each Neon user account can create one Neon project
+- 1 Neon project
-- Each Neon project can have up to 10 branches
+- 10 branches
-- Each branch permits up to 3GB of data
+- 3 GB of data per branch
-- Each project supports up to three compute nodes (endpoints) running simultaneously
+- Up to 3 compute nodes (endpoints), one per branch
-- Each compute node is limited to 1 vCPU and 256MB of RAM
+- 1 vCPU and 256MB of RAM per compute node
-- The Point in Time Reset (PITR) window for data is limited to 7 days of _reasonable usage_
+- A point-in-rime reset (PITR) window of 7 days of _reasonable usage_

 <Admonition type="note">
 Neon intends to offer a Free Tier beyond the Technical Preview period.
 The limits associated with that tier will be defined in the coming months.
 Technical Preview Free Tier limits are subject to change over the course of the Technical Preview.